hasukmistry/wp-dev/README.md

 make build
 ```

-This command will create a new file called `wp-dev.zip` in the current directory, which includes all the necessary files and directories for the plugin.

-The `wp-dev.zip` file is a self-contained archive that can be easily installed on a WordPress site.
+This command generates `wp-dev.zip`, a self-contained archive ready for WordPress installation.

 ## Creating a Yaml File

-This plugin uses a YAML to write the definitions for the services.
-In anything but the smallest applications it makes sense to organize the service definitions by moving them into one or more configuration files.

-By default, the plugin will look for a file called **services.yaml** in the **`/wp-content/config`** directory.
+Wp Dev utilizes YAML for service definitions, promoting organization and scalability in applications.
+By default, it searches for **services.yaml** in `/wp-content/config`.

 **services.yaml** follows the convention of the [Configuration Files](https://symfony.com/doc/current/components/dependency_injection.html#setting-up-the-container-with-configuration-files) defined in the documentation.

 ### Changing a Config Dir

-By default, the plugin will look for the configuration file in the **`/wp-content/config`** directory.
-However, you can change the location of the configuration directory by using the following filter,
+Modify the configuration directory using the `wp_dev_config_dir` filter,

 ```php
 add_filter( 'wp_dev_config_dir', function( string $config_dir ): string {